babonzz/SWC/README.md

 1. You need to have Xcode installed.

-2. Once you download the files, go to SmashingWord_me, double click on "SmashingWord_me.xcodeproj", Xcode will be launched automatically.
+2. Once you download the files, go to Word-Smash-in_latest, double click on "SmashingWord_me.xcodeproj", Xcode will be launched automatically.

 3. Click the Run on top left of XCode with the target SmashingWord_me > iPhone 6.1 Simulator.